Best And Worst Alcoholic Drinks for IBS SUfferers

 Alcohol is a trigger for IBS, especially if you drink it in large amounts.

-- Diarrhea, which is usually associated with Yellow stools.
+- Diarrhea is usually associated with Yellow stools.

 - gas distention

 - Abdominal colics and pain.

 - Alcohol can affect the good bacteria inside your gut. disruption of these bacteria can cause IBS symptoms.

 2. Your IBS isn’t only affected by the type of alcohol you drink:

 The type of alcoholic beverage you drink is not the only factor that affects your IBS symptoms.

 Many other factors can cause a bad experience with drinking alcohol like:

 - The amount or frequency of your drinking.

 - Different people have different “Gut reactions” to the same type of alcohol.

 - Whether you take foods or drinks with alcohol.